Losing your hair to cancer

 Both times I did the shave I was surrounded by my girl gang.
 There was music, laughter, tears and bubbly in everyone’s hands.
 The first time my gutsy friend Gin shaved her head with me.
 (Man, I love that girl!)
 She casually picked up the clippers and just started stripping off her long black hair like she was peeling a cheese stringer snack.
 Why the hell was I so upset when she was choosing to take hers off!?
 It meant the spotlight was shared and we forgot for a moment just what this event really meant.

 The second time I cried for different reasons.
-Not because I was worried that I might have a misshapen head (thank god I don’t!) or because I wouldn’t feel like me without hair.
-More so because I had flunked chemo class 101 and was being stripped of my healthy exterior again.
+Not because I was worried I might have a misshapen head (thank god I don’t!), or because I wouldn’t feel like me without hair.
+More so because I had flunked chemo class 101 and I was being stripped of my healthy exterior again.

-I would say I’m a pretty confident girl, but when you’re follicley challenged, walking into a packed Melbourne cafe, cruising down the cereal aisle or long waits at Vic Roads suddenly become anxiety inducing exercises.
+I'd say I’m a pretty confident girl, but when you’re follicley challenged, walking into a packed Melbourne cafe, cruising down the cereal aisle or long waits at VIC Roads suddenly become anxiety inducing exercises.
 Everyday interactions with other people require more courage and energy because without hair, you’re the odd one out.
-On a good day, this is manageable – on the days I nailed a turban, I felt wonderful.
-However, on a bad day, I desperately wanted to blend in and pay for my Weet-bix without turning heads.
+On a good day, when I'd nailed a turban this was totally manageable.
+However on a bad day, I desperately wanted to blend in and pay for my Weet-bix without turning heads.